Niles St. Hedwig High School

 The History of Niles St. Hedwig High School

-Niles (population 30,000) is located just north of Chicago in Cook County.
+Niles (population 29,513) is a northwestern suburb of Chicago in Cook County.
 The community was incorporated in 1899 and is right next to Skokie in northeastern Illinois, along with Glenview, Morton Grove, and Park Ridge nearby.
-The name Niles comes from the township in which the village is located, not Niles Centre, which was the name of Skokie before it changed.
+The name Niles comes from the township in which the village is located.
+The township was named after Hezekiah Niles, a popular newspaper publisher of the 1830s.
+The township was originally named Heaton’s Furnace, then Nilestown, before settling on simply Niles.

 Among the items that Niles is known for that the village offered free ambulance service as early as 1946, the Bradford Company (known for its fine collectables), and the Tam O’Shanter Golf Course.

-St. Hedwig High School opened in 1911 on Chicago’s northwest side as two separate schools, the Polish Manual Training School for Boys and St. Hedwig Industrial School for Girls.
-The school began to offer a two-year course in academic studies in 1924 under the direction of the Rt.
+St. Hedwig High School opened in 1911 at what is now the corner of Harlem Avenue and Touhy Avenue across the street from Chicago’s northwest side neighborhood of Edison Park.
+It was built to serve as an orphanage and originally operated as two separate schools, the Polish Manual Training School for Boys and St. Hedwig Industrial School for Girls.
+The school began to offer a two-year course in high school academic studies in 1924 under the direction of the Rt.
 Rev. Paul Rhode and other pastors of churches that served families of Polish descent.
+St. Hedwig was a very large complex which sat on 17 acres of land.
+The buildings included a Dining Hall, Gymnasium, School building, and Dorms for both boys and girls.
+All were connected by an underground tunnel system.
+Many of the orphans came from eastern Europe and were orphans as the result of World War I and World War II.

-St. Hedwig later moved north to Niles at a later date, and cared for Polish orphans while teaching them a trade.
+St. Hedwig cared for Polish orphans while teaching them a trade.
 Students were urged to transfer to other Catholic high schools in Chicago or nearby to complete their four-year education in order to receive a diploma.
+As the 1950’s came to a close enrollment at the school began to fall.
+St. Hedwig closed its doors in 1960.
+The main reason for its closure include dwindling enrollment and financial concerns.
+The remaining students were transferred to Angel Guardian School in Chicago.

 St. Hedwig Book Bindery